hslua/hslua/README.md

 - `lua_32bits`: Compile Lua for a 32-bits system (e.g., i386, PowerPC G4).

+- `export-dynamic`: Add all symbols to dynamic symbol table; disabling this will make it possible to create fully static binaries, but renders loading of dynamic C libraries impossible.

 ### Example: using a different lua version

-To use a system-wide installed Lua/LuaJIT when linking hslua as a dependency, build/install your package using `--constraint="hslua +system-lua"`.
-For example, you can install Pandoc with hslua that uses system-wide Lua like this:
+To use a system-wide installed Lua when linking hslua as a dependency, build/install your package using `--constraint="hslua +system-lua"`.
+For example, you can install Pandoc with hslua that uses system-wide Lua like
+this:

 ``` sh
 cabal install pandoc --constraint="hslua +system-lua"